‘A battlefield behind your home’: Deaths mount in New York

 “How does it end?
 And people want answers,” New York Gov. Andrew Cuomo said.
 “I want answers.
 The answer is nobody knows for sure.”

+“Difficult days are ahead for our nation,” he said.
+“We’re going to have a couple of weeks, starting pretty much now, but especially a few days from now that are going to be horrific.”

+Scientists offered more evidence Wednesday that the coronavirus can be spread by seemingly healthy people who show no clear symptoms, leading the U.S. government to issue new guidance warning that anyone exposed to the disease can be considered a potential carrier.

-Stocks tumbled on Wall Street and markets around the world, a day after President Donald Trump warned Americans to brace for “one of the roughest two or three weeks we’ve ever had in our country,” with 100,000 to 240,000 deaths projected in the U.S. before the crisis is over.
+Stocks tumbled on Wall Street and markets around the world, a day after the White House warned Americans to brace for 100,000 to 240,000 deaths projected in the U.S. before the crisis is over.
 The Dow Jones Industrial Average lost more than 970 points, or over 4%.

+A new report Wednesday from the United Nations said the global economy could shrink by almost 1% this year instead of growing at a projected 2.5%.

-Under growing pressure, Florida Gov. Ron DeSantis belatedly joined his counterparts in more than 30 states in issuing a statewide stay-home order, taking action after conferring with fellow Republican Trump.
-The governors of Pennsylvania and Nevada, both Democrats, took similar steps.
-Mississippi’s GOP governor was expected to follow suit.
+Under growing pressure, Florida Gov. Ron DeSantis belatedly joined his counterparts in more than 30 states in issuing a statewide stay-home order.
+The governors of Pennsylvania, Nevada and Mississippi took similar steps.

+Trump said his administration has agreed to ship out 1,000 breathing machines vital for treating severe cases of COVID-19.
+He said the U.S. government has kept close hold on its stockpile of nearly 10,000 ventilators so they can be deployed quickly to states in need.

 Meanwhile, European nations facing extraordinary demand for intensive-care beds are putting up makeshift hospitals, unsure whether they will find enough healthy medical staff to run them.
 London is days away from unveiling a 4,000-bed temporary hospital built in a huge convention center.